St George's German Lutheran Church

 St George's German Lutheran Church is a church in Alie Street, Whitechapel, London.
 Located in the East End of London.
-From its foundation in 1762 until 1995, it was used by German Lutherans.
+From its foundation in 1762 until 1995, St George's served a congregation of German Lutherans.
 Between 1995 and 2025 the church was owned by the Historic Chapels Trust.
 Since 2025 it belongs to Council of Lutheran Churches in Great Britain as a worship space for several Lutheran member churches, including the former German congregation.

 St George's was the fifth Lutheran church to be built in London.
-It is now the oldest surviving German Lutheran church in the United Kingdom.
+It is now the oldest surviving German Lutheran church building in the United Kingdom.

 Foundation and history

-The founder was Dietrich Beckman, a successful sugar boiler who put up half the money required to buy the site and erect the church.
-Beckman's cousin, Gustav Anton Wachsel from Halberstadt, became the first pastor.
+The principal founder was Diederich Beckman, a successful sugar refiner who donated much of the money required to buy the site and erect the church.
+Beckman's nephew, Gustav Anton Wachsel from Logabirum near Leer/Ostfriesland, became the first pastor.
 At the time, the street was called "Little Ayliffe Street" and the area was called "Goodman's Fields".
 The name of the street changed to "Alie Street" about 1800.
-This area of Whitechapel had many sugar refiners of German descent in the nineteenth century and they constituted most of the congregation.
-From 1853 the churchyard and crypt were closed, and no longer accepted burials.
+This area of Whitechapel had many sugar refiners of German descent in the nineteenth century and they initially constituted most of the congregation.
 At its height, there were an estimated 16,000 German Lutherans in Whitechapel and the area was sometimes referred to as Little Germany.
-St George's Church is the last remaining physical evidence of this major wave of immigration into East London.
-In 1809 the German Catholic Mission also took up residence in East London, a community still served by St Boniface's German Church in Whitechapel, which was rebuilt in 1960.

-The last major influx of Germans to the area was in the 1930s, when, during the Nazi period, the pastor, Julius Rieger, set up a relief centre for Jewish refugees at St George's.
-The theologian and anti-Nazi activist Dietrich Bonhoeffer preached here for a brief period in 1935, following the destruction of his own St Paul's church nearby.

-The St John and St Croix refugees
+In 1887 St Paul's German Reformed Church in Goulston Street became a close neighbour of St George's, but was destroyed during the Second World War.
+St George's Church is one of the last visible reminders of the once thriving German community in East London.

+While in 1853 St George's churchyard and crypt had to be closed, this presented an opportunity to add a Kleinkinderschule [nursery school] to St George's English and German School which had been founded in 1805.
+The school provided bi-lingual elementary education for boys and girls up to the age of 14 and offered several welfare projects including a kitchen that fed children and adults free of charge for over a decade.
+The school had to close in 1917 when Pastor Georg Mätzold, by then the only German-speaking teacher, was ordered to leave the country by the British Government.